Homepage of the site 'What to do with your life?'

 •

-The therapist in their office is not in a good position to make the observations.
+The therapist in their office is not in a good position to conduct observations.
 The proposed protocol is a field protocol.

-The observation of the course of decision-making leads us to propose the following classification:
+Observing the unfolding of decision-making leads us to propose the following classification:

 •

-normal (modulated by the possible gap between social ambition and cognitive skills)
+normal (modulated by the eventual gap between social ambition and cognitive competencies)

 •